dustin-archive/h2ml/readme.md

 > Create HTML strings from h()

-For generating static HTML on the fly.
-The output **should be XSS secured by you first** if you need it to be.
-It is also minified so it is preferred over template strings (or combine it with [`hyperx`](https://github.com/substack/hyperx) :wink:)
+Generate static HTML on the fly!
+The output is minified so it's preferred over template strings or you can combine it with [`hyperx`](https://github.com/substack/hyperx) :wink:.

+**If you need the output XSS secured you need to do it first.**

 ```js
 h('div', [